St Augustine's Church, Norwich: Norman church

-St Augustine's is the only pre-Reformation church in Norfolk with this dedication.
-The earliest documentary evidence of a church dedicated to St Augustine in Norwich dates from 1163 in a letter from the bishop of Norwich, William de Turbe, to the prior of Llanthony Secunda Priory in Gloucester.
-Nothing of this Norman church survives.
+15th century rebuilding

 The church was substantially rebuilt in the early 15th century.
 The tower was added in 1682–87 after the flint tower collapsed.
 The date 1687 was added, presumably on completion, to the east-facing parapet.
 In the 1880s R. M. Phipson restored part of the fabric of the church and reordered the interior.
+The parishioners of the church were known as 'red steeplers'.

-During the 20th century the condition of the building deteriorated.
-By the 1990s the tower had become dangerous and the church's three 17th-century Norwich-made bells (which pre-date the new tower) were removed and donated to All Saints church, Carleton Rode.
+In 1954 St Augustine's became a Grade I listed building, though during the 20th century the condition of the building had deteriorated.
+By the 1990s the tower had become dangerous and the church's three 17th-century Norwich-made bells (which pre-date the new tower) were removed and donated to All Saints’ Church, Carleton Rode.
 The church was declared redundant on 18 March 1975, and was vested in the Churches Conservation Trust on 19 April 2000.
 As of 2000, the congregation meets in the church hall, but the church is still used on high days and holidays.

 Architecture

 Exterior

 The body of the church is constructed in flint with stone and brick dressings.
-The tower is in brick on a flint plinth, and is the only one of its kind in the city.
 The church is square in plan, with the nave and chancel being similar in length, and the aisles running along their full length.

-There is also a clerestory extending along the length of the nave, a south porch, and a rood turret against the wall of the north aisle.
-The tower is at the west end, and is in three stages.
+The nave is tall.
+It has four bays, and thus four clerestory windows on each side; these are two-light windows with Decorated tracery.
+There is also a clerestory extending along the length of the nave, which has four two-light windows on each side containing Y-tracery.
+There is a south porch of the 19th century.

+The chancel is in two bays, with three-light Perpendicular windows in the aisles, and a five-light east window.
+The chancel roof is steep and tiled, and drops down to the lead aisle roof which is nearly flat.
+The building had gargoyles and sound-holes, which are from the original church.
+There is a rood turret against the wall of the north aisle.

+The tower, of the late 17th century, is in brick on a flint plinth, and is the only one of its kind in the city.
+At the west end of the church, it is in three stages.
 In the lowest stage is a west window with a pointed arch.
 The middle stage contains small square windows on each side, and in the top stage the bell openings have two lights.
-The parapet is rendered and battlemented.
-The nave is in four bays and contains two-light windows with Decorated tracery.
-The clerestory has four two-light windows on each side containing Y-tracery.
-The chancel is in two bays, with three-light Perpendicular windows in the aisles, and a five-light east window.
+The parapet, of the 19th century, is rendered and battlemented.